fduarte/palha/README.md

 ####Production deployment:

 Run <code>npm run build</code> compile assets.
-This nees to be ran every time a code update has been made.
+This needs to be ran every time a code update has been made.

 Install pm2 and run <code>pm2 start server.js</code>